lhg1992/WelLayout_API/README.md

 Many improvements have been made over the original papers' work.

-Currently, this test server has very limited computing power, but it still just takes several seconds for a case.
+Currently, this test server has very limited computing power, but it still just takes several seconds for a case (except the anticollision case which takes around 4 minutes).

 =========================================================
 __Run the \*.ipynb under /Demos/... to see the examples of using WelLayout API.__